xfiveco/generator-chisel/README.md

 You can try following steps:

-1. Please make sure jQuery is installed.
+1. Check if jQuery is installed.
 In case it isn't go ahead with `yarn add jquery` or `npm install jquery` depending on which tool you use.
 2. Open up `package.json` in the root directory and make sure following entry is present:
   ```
     "browserify-shim": {